SysKitTeam/docs-bp/updates/sharepoint/language-packs-up-to-date.md

 ---
-title: Language Packs Up to Date
+title: Language Packs Up to date
-description: Language Packs Up to Date best practices report by SPDocKit determines whether all deployed language packs are properly updated to reflect the SharePoint Service Pack version.
+description: Language Packs Up to date best practices report by SPDocKit determines whether all deployed language packs are properly updated to reflect the SharePoint Service Pack version.
 author: Aleksandar Draskovic
 date: 19/6/2017
 ---
-### Issue Description
+### Issue description
 This check determines whether all deployed language packs are properly updated to reflect the SharePoint Service Pack version.
 ### Explanation
 SharePoint Server uses language packs to provide multilingual functionality.
 Language packs contain various dynamic link libraries (.dll files), which contain resources translated to specific languages.
 Whenever SharePoint functionality is updated with service packs, language packs also get updated to reflect the changes in the functionality and provide localized resources.